alexandra-picot/LibraryInventory/management/Planning.md

 ### Tasks

 * Try Django to create backend
-* Try to interact between Python (and Django/Tastypie) with SQL database
+* Try to interact between Python (and Django) with SQL database
-* Try to call the basic Python API on the front-end
+* Try to link the basic Python back-end on the front-end
 * Design the SQL database (tables, relationships, ...)
 * Development of the back-end
 * Development of the front-end